 Exactly as their name implies, pop-up galleries are temporary, often taking advantage of empty shop space to provide public exposure for an artist who is not currently represented by a commercial gallery.
 This exhibiting option is increasingly being used by young and emerging artists as a way of getting their work into the marketplace at a reasonable price.
 This is a great way to discover new young upcoming Auckland artists before they become hot and unaffordable.
 How do you find them?
 Look in your suburban newspaper, research online, follow young artists you like on Facebook or Instagram and keep your eyes peeled for street posters advertising Auckland pop-up art exhibitions.

-As with pop-up galleries, Auckland artist-run galleries or artist collectives are a way of artists collaborating to provide art to the public that can be more affordable than art sold by commercial art galleries.
+As with pop-up galleries, Auckland artist-run galleries or artist collectives are a way for artists to collaborate to provide art to the public that can be more affordable than art sold by commercial art galleries.
 A particularly good example of an established quality Auckland artists’ collective is Space Art Gallery, a collective of seven Waiheke Island artists showing their work at 114 Oceanview Rd, Oneroa, Waiheke Island.
 The gallery features original paintings, indoor and outdoor sculptures, bronzes, drawings and ceramics.

 Here is a small selection of the many Auckland community art galleries that are funded and supported by the Auckland Council across the Auckland region.